sudorook/latex-styles/README.md

 ./generate_tex_bindings.py 4.6.3 # need to install 'fontforge' beforehand
 cp FontAwesome.otf fontawesome.sty fontawesomesymbols-generic.tex \
   fontawesomesymbols-pdftex.tex fontawesomesymbols-xeluatex.tex \
-  /base/of/your/resume/directory/
+  path/to/directory
 ```

 ## Installation

-The makefile will install the cls files in your local texmf directory.
+The makefile will install the LaTeX class (.cls) files in your local texmf
+directory.

 To install the class files in your texmf directory, run:
 ```